seb-mesow/execute/README.md

 **Issues are welcome!**

-## Usage

-This package provides the command sequence `\execute`, which scans a braced tokens (maybe with a `<filler>` in before).
-*The outer braces are mandatory!*
-Also if you have only one token to execute, you must surround it with braces.

-### Caution!
+## Caution!

-**Because this control sequence complicates TeX even more, you must know what you do!**
+**Because this control sequence complicates TeX even more, you must know what you do!**<br>
 You should only use this control sequence if you are sure, that you have really no better solution for your problem.

-This package was created with the following in mind:
+This package was created with the following in mind:<br>
 Sometimes you have a macro from other people, that calls your code in an expansion-only context.
-But your code requires doing something very special and the only solution to your problem you can imagine off, requires executing something (especially defining a macro or setting a catcode.)
+But your code requires doing something very special and the only solution to your problem you can imagine off, requires executing something (especially defining a macro or setting a catcode).
 But the package with the troubling macro does not provide another callback interface to execute this special solution in before.
 Or the special solution requires an argument which is only given in the called back code you provide to the troubling macro.
-This all while patching (meaning altering the code) of the troubling macro or patching the API of the package of the troubling macro raises concerns.
+This all while patching (meaning altering the code) of the troubling macro or patching the API of the package of the troubling macro raises more concerns.
-(e.g. What if the troubling macro is rewritten and the patch fails.)
+(e.g. What if the troubling macro is rewritten and the patch fails?)

 Please study the following in depth before considering using this package in the following order
 1. your problem